From observations to complexity of quantum states via unsupervised learning

-For integrable $\hat H$, Fig.~\ref{fig:fig2}c, more than one latent variable is needed even for an approximate description. t-SNE in Fig.~\ref{fig:fig2}d reveals that first two latent variables are related to linear combinations of the two most local inversion symmetric charges $\hat C_0=\hat H$ and $\hat C_2$.
-This confirms that GGEs approximately describe steady states \cite{lange17,lange18,reiter19}, with primary latent variables related to charges and further latent variable for corrections $\delta\hat\rho(\epsilon)$.
-At stronger $\epsilon=0.2,1.0$ a larger number of latent variables is necessary, and the distinction between integrable and non-integrable unitary part is no longer apparent.
-Thus, we can conclude that at least for rather generic local Lindblad operators, there is no simple, effectively thermal description in terms of an emergent local Hamiltonian.
+For integrable $\hat H$, Fig.~\ref{fig:fig2}c, more than one latent variable is needed even for an approximate description.
+The t-SNE in Fig.~\ref{fig:fig2}d reveals that the first two latent variables are related to linear combinations of the two most local inversion symmetric charges $\hat C_0=\hat H$ and $\hat C_2$, confirming that GGEs approximately describe steady states \cite{lange17,lange18,reiter19}.
+Furthermore, our approach exposes that of macroscopically many conservation laws, only two are particularly relevant for an approximate description of all local observables with support up to $|\mathcal{S}|=4$.
+Further latent variables are for corrections $\delta\hat\rho(\epsilon)$.
+At stronger $\epsilon=0.2,1.0$, a larger number of latent variables is necessary.
+Hence, for our choice of Lindblad operators, there is no simple emergent description.

-\paragraph{Random unitary evolution and information bottleneck.} Random unitary circuits have recently received substantial interest, because they allow the analysis of typical features of non-equilibrium dynamics \cite{brown2010,nahum2017,nahum2018,vonKeyserlingk2018,rakovszky2018,khemani2018,chan2018,sunderhauf2018,friedman2019,chan2019,bertini2020}.
-We will now show that in combination with our unsupervised learning of complexity they provide suited grounds to explore the information barrier from the perspective of quantum states, thereby complementing alternative approaches focusing on the dynamics of operators.